SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Supported_System_Data_Storage_Architectures.md

 ### Multiple DMA (non-Failover) setups

 In case you have more than one DataMiner Agent, you can scale both on DataMiner level and on database level.
 You can also use managed services from a cloud provider.
 At present, we support the Amazon Keyspaces Service and Amazon OpenSearch Service.
-DataMiner currently still needs to run on premises, but we intend to soon make it possible to deploy a DataMiner node as a service.
+We intend to soon make it possible to deploy a DataMiner node as a service as well.

 An on-premises **Elasticsearch** cluster should ideally consist of **at least 3 nodes**, running on **Windows or Linux** machines.
 While it is possible to use one single Elasticsearch node, this means you will miss out on the replication features.
 Running two nodes is not supported.
 An **OpenSearch** cluster is similar but only supports **Linux**.